 \section{Appendices}

-\subsection{Generalized Strong Convergence}
+\subsection{Generalized strong convergence}

-The notion of {\em strong resolvent convergence} \cite[§9.3]{MR566954} links the convergence of differential operators, pointwise for an appropriate class of smooth test functions, to the strong convergence of their spectral projections.
+The notion of {\em strong resolvent convergence} \cite[Section~9.3]{MR566954} links the convergence of dif\/ferential operators, tested for an appropriate class of smooth functions, to the strong convergence of their spectral projections.
 We recall a slight generalization of that concept, which allows the underlying Hilbert space to vary.